Registration Information

 ONLINE:

 Visit the Summer Program pages for a complete listing of our week-long summer & fall classes.
 Click on the class title or class image for full class descriptions and to register.
 (Online registration requires a Clearing User Account.
 If you received a catalog in the mail, have taken a class with us before or if you receive our monthly newlsetter emails, you already have a Clearing User Account.
+Please do not create a new account.
 Please review the Your Clearing User Account section below and contact The Clearing if you have any questions.)

-Log into or create your Clearing User Account well before the Summer Program registration start dates to ensure a smooth registration.
+It’s helpful to log into or create your Clearing User Account well before the Summer Program registration start dates to ensure a smooth registration.
+Please call The Clearing office if you have questions or need help.

 PHONE: